theosth/PubMed_MLP-INLPT-WS2023/management/docs/index.md

 answer generated by the LLM.

 ## Technological Decisions
-We decided for `OpenSearch` because it (1) was suggested, (2) because it is well-known and seemed like a proven platform and (3) because it supports a variety of search mechanisms, namely BM25 (syntactic search) and neural search (semantic search), which we want to rely on to realize a powerful hybrid search.
-Furthermore, there already exists a communication library in Python, which we uused to combine all components and to introduce custom functionality (e.g. confidence ratings).
+We decided for `OpenSearch` because it supports a variety of search mechanisms, namely BM25 (syntactic search) and neural search (semantic search), which we want to rely on to realize a powerful hybrid search.
+Furthermore, there already exists a communication library in Python, which we used to combine all components and to introduce custom functionality (e.g. confidence ratings).